Use Work Order Plans to create Work Orders for an Asset. Work Order Plans are based on a predefined time frame, or Counter or Measurement readings.

 - Select Calculate Plan….

-- Select Carry Out Action Message… to see the status of the calculation.
+- Select the Carry Out Action Message… button to create Work Orders.

 - Click OK to close the message.

-- On your role center, select a Work Order list, for example, Active Work Orders, to see the Work Orders you created.
+- On your role center, select a Work Order list, for example, Open Work Orders, to see the Work Orders you created.

 Use standard D365BC functionality to set up a job queue (batch job functionality), which will automatically create Work Orders from your Work Order Plans.